Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 4

 Stars vs. Kraken NHL Playoffs Second Round Game 4: Odds, total, moneyline and other Vegas lines

-The Dallas Stars visit the Seattle Kraken in Game 4 of the NHL Playoffs Second Round at Climate Pledge Arena on Tuesday, May 9, starting at 9:30 PM ET on ESPN, SportsNet, and TVAS.
-The Kraken are on top 2-1 in the series.
-The Stars are the favorite (-145) in this matchup with the Kraken (+120).
+The Dallas Stars take the ice in Game 4 of the NHL Playoffs Second Round against the Seattle Kraken at Climate Pledge Arena on Tuesday, May 9, starting at 9:30 PM ET on ESPN, SportsNet, and TVAS.
+The Kraken lead the series 2-1.
+Oddsmakers give the Stars -160 moneyline odds in this matchup against the Kraken (+130).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!